A popular card game provides one OM worker with an outlet for evangelism.

 Every Saturday and Sunday, Adoum* invites a group of friends to his house for a game of Fourteen.

 A popular card game in north-central Africa, Fourteen is so named because it uses a stack of 14 decks of cards, which teams of two cycle through in order to lay down sets.
-Around the city where Adoum lives and works for OM, groups can be seen playing Fourteen under the shade of trees or in shops; but in Adoum’s house, there’s more going on than just a game.
+Around the city where Adoum lives and works with OM, groups can be seen playing Fourteen under the shade of trees or in shops; but in Adoum’s house, there’s more going on than just a game.

 “My passion is to see every Muslim come to faith in Christ,” Adoum says.
 Formerly devoted to the study of Islam, he became a Christian shortly before his time at university, and he now seeks to use any occasion he can to approach the subject with friends.